-- by achieving a score of 680 or higher on the Writing section of the SAT Reasoning Test; - by achieving a score of 30 or higher on the ACT Combined English Language Arts (ELA) test; - by achieving a score of 3 or higher on the College Board Advanced Placement Examination in English Composition and Literature or English Language and Composition; - by achieving a score of 5, 6, or 7 on the higher level English A International Baccalaureate Examination; - by achieving a score of 6 or 7 on the standard level English A1 International Baccalaureate Examination; - by passing the University of California systemwide Analytical Writing Placement Exam while in high school; - by earning a grade of C or higher in a course accepted as equivalent to Writing 2 worth 4 quarter or 3 semester units.
+- score of 680 or higher on the SAT Writing exam; - score of 30 or higher on the ACT Combined English Language Arts (ELA) exam; - score of 3 or higher on the College Board Advanced Placement Examination in English Composition and Literature or English Language and Composition; - 4. score of 5, 6, or 7 on the higher level English A International Baccalaureate Examination; - score of 6 or 7 on the standard level English A1 International Baccalaureate Examination; - passing the University of California systemwide Analytical Writing Placement Exam.
+UCSB will only accept AWPE results from students transferring from another UC Campus; - 7. placing in Writing 2 via UCSB's Collaborative Writing Placement Exam (CWP), see below; - by earning a grade of C or higher in a transfer course satisfying GE Area A1.